10 Magento SEO Tips to Optimize Your Site

-To have a successful Magento site, though, you must optimize it for Magento SEO so that your visibility is increased in search engines.
+To have a successful Magento site, you need to optimize it for Magento SEO in order to increase your visibility in search engines.

 To do this, follow these ten handy steps below and you’re well on your way to success.